Signs of the Time

 “Signs of the Time” also includes interviews with such baseball notables as Earl Weaver, Brooks Robinson, Fred Lynn, and Bob Feller.
 Oscar-winner Dreyfuss adds marquee value and more by narrating.
 “He played the father of a deaf character in ‘Mr. Holland’s Opus,’ a great role of his.
 He had experience dealing with a lot of issues in movies, like striking down the barriers of communication and learning sign language — all themes the movie deals with,” Casper said.
 “So we thought it was a good fit, and apparently he agreed.”
 Casper and others involved with “Signs of the Time” will attend the Erie premiere.
 It’s open to everyone — including the deaf.
 “That’s why we’ve subtitled the movie, so everyone can enjoy the film,” he said.

 “Signs of the Time” will be shown Saturday at 7 p.m. during the Spirit Quest Film Fest at the Erie Playhouse, 13 W. 10th St. Admission is $5 at the door.
-Tickets also available online at www.spiritquestfilmfest.com
+Tickets also available online at http://www.spiritquestfilmfest.com

-Categories: Press Articles
+Posted in Press Articles

 Baseball documentary selected for Erie premiere